Systemcluster/wrappe/README.md

 Run `wrappe` with an `input` directory, the `command` to launch and  the `output` filename to create a single-binary executable.
 The input directory and all contained files and links will be packed.
 The command must be an executable file within the input directory that should be launched after unpacking.

-If the packed executable needs to access files inside its working directory by relative path, use the `--current-dir` option to set the working directory to the unpack directory.
-The `WRAPPE_UNPACK_DIR` and `WRAPPE_LAUNCH_DIR` environment variables will always be set for the command allowing access to either location.
+If the packed executable needs to access packed files by relative path and expects a certain working directory, use the [`--current-dir`](#current-dir) option to set it to its parent directory or the unpack directory.
+The `WRAPPE_UNPACK_DIR` and `WRAPPE_LAUNCH_DIR` environment variables will always be set for the command with the paths to the unpack directory and the inherited working directory.

 Packed Windows executables will have their subsystem, icons and other resources automatically transferred to the output executable through [editpe](https://github.com/Systemcluster/editpe).